top of page

 A

-We try to be accommodating because we understand that life can get in the way of working out, but we ask that clients cancel a minimum of 12 hours beforehand to avoid being charged in full for the class.
+We ask that clients cancel a minimum of 12 hours beforehand to avoid being charged in full for the class.

 Q